liebermeister/model-balancing/examples/README.md

 * Model balancing results (computed by Matlab) are stored in `examples/results/[MODEL_NAME]`.

 * Scatter plots showing these results  can be found in `examples/graphics`.
+Scatter plots comparing results from the matlab and python implementations are shown in  `examples/graphics/matlab_python_comparison`.